 The goal of the Mentorship Program is to train new Directors, Stage Managers, Producers, and Designers to begin mastering the craft they are interested in pursuing.
 In doing so, we hope to continue receiving and depicting new views and visions that will create a more immersive enviorment of artists.

-Those interested in the Mentorship program will apply no later than March 18.
+Those interested in the Mentorship program will apply no later than February 1.
 Once applicants are selected they will be paired with a mentor in their corresponding department.
 That mentor will be responsible for training them to the best of their ability.
 Mentees will be given a number of tasks and responsibilities that train them for a future in that department.
-All mentees will serve as members of the creative team for both Pippin and Man of La Mancha for a period of 3 months.
+All mentees will serve as members of the creative team for both The Hunchback of Notre Dame and Sweeney Todd for a period of 3 months.

-Once Pippin and Man of La Mancha close, mentees will have the unique opportunity of producing Glass Menagerie by Tennessee Williams.
+Once The Hunchback of Notre Dame and Sweeney Todd close, mentees will have the unique opportunity of producing a play.
 This program will end with each mentee taking on a leading position in their respective department.
 They will not only learn under a group of great mentors, they will be able to take on a show of their own and implement the things that they learned on the first section.

 Application Materials & Process